 I am a Research Scientist with Environment and Climate Change Canada.
 My research program is focused on understanding how global changes, primarily climate and land-use & land-cover change, affect wildlife species and communities.
 A second emphasis is on developing solutions and using science-based evidence to help solve pressing conservation problems.
-My research typically takes a macroecological lens but I use data from multiple spatial and temporal scales, often addressing how species range dynamics are affected by processes and changes occuring across scales.
-See my research page for more details on current and past projects.
+My research typically takes a macroecological lens but I use data from multiple spatial and temporal scales, often addressing how species range dynamics are affected by processes and changes occurring across scales.

 Previously, I was a Postdoctoral Research Associate with Ben Zuckerberg in his Climate Change Ecology Lab > Department of Forestry and Wildlife Ecology > University of Wisconsin-Madison.
 In collaboration with the Upper Midwest and Great Lakes Landscape Conservation Cooperative I am developing climate change vulnerability assessments for a number of priority wildlife species using demographically informed approaches.
 One of the goals is to provide managers with information that can be used to inform decisions to achieve conservation and management objectives.
 This research will advance our understanding of the relative importance of different drivers (e.g., climate change, habitat loss, species interactions) on the spatio-temporal dynamics of species’ distributions.
 Check out my research page for an overview of my research program.